anasty17/mirror-leech-telegram-bot/README.md

 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`.
 - Update bot at startup and with restart command using `UPSTREAM_REPO`.
-- Qbittorrent seed until reaching specific ratio or time.
+- Bittorrent seed until reaching specific ratio or time.
 - Rss feed and filter.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan).
 - Save leech settings including thumbnails in database.
 - Mirror/Leech/Clone multi links/files with one command.